 The PROSPER Act now moves to the education committee in the Senate, where many higher education advocates are hoping for a more bipartisan approach to the bill.
 Senator Lamar Alexander, the committee chair, has stated that he hopes to have a final bill ready by April.

 One important note to make is if this PROSPER Act actually does limit federal financial aid.
 It could do one of several things.
-Students will either go to less expensive schools, they'll forgo college, or they'll rely on private loans to cover tuition.
+Students will either go to less expensive schools, they'll forgo college, or they'll rely on private educational loans to cover tuition.